shehab-shahid/Shehab_Portfolio/README.md

 The following recommendations were proposed based on descriptive statistics:
 * Overall the learning environment of 50 lecture theatres in University College London is impressive.
 In all KPI's, the data was skewed to favour high points.
 * Best and worst performing lecture theatres were identified after their repeated positings in KPI's.
 Out of 30 lecture theatre features, only seat comfort, desk space, room length/width, mean room temperatures and light intensities presented some correlation, although, weak.
-The following recommendation is therefore provided to improve poor performing lecture theatres: seat width around 500mm, deskp depth around 325mm, 750mm desk height, lecture theatre length and width around 12.5m, room height 2.5m and 20-24 degrees of room temperature.
+The following recommendation is therefore provided to improve poor performing lecture theatres: seat width around 500mm, desk depth around 325mm, 750mm desk height, lecture theatre length and width around 12.5m, room height 2.5m and 20-24 degrees of room temperature.
+* In the lecture theatre design (general) barplot below, a mean score of 3.44 was obtained over all lecture theatres on a scale of 1 to 5.
+In the bubble chart below, the thermal comfort chart ranges from 1 (cold) to 4 (neutral) to 7 (hot)

 ![](images/LT_designKPI_barplot.png)